Sullivan Upper School: History

 Sullivan Lower School (equivalent to a primary school in modern terminology) was founded in 1862 by Robert Sullivan.
 After Sullivan's death in 1868, part of his estate was used to establish the upper school.
 Originally the two schools were based in Holywood's High Street, The lower school has been moved to a site beside the upper school and is now called Sullivan Prep which is a private school and the upper school has moved to a site on the edge of the town.
 The original building is now occupied by the town's public library.

 The 1994 attack

 On 17 June 1994, Garnet Bell, a former pupil, entered the School Hall during an A Level exam carrying an improvised flame thrower, containing petrol and paraffin.
 Bell discharged the device, burning six pupils, three of them seriously.
 He was subsequently found guilty of three cases of attempted murder and three of grievous bodily harm, receiving six life sentences.
-Bell died in prison of cancer in 1997.
+Bell died in prison of cancer in March 1997.

 Sports

 Sullivan Upper participates in various sports, including rugby, hockey, golf, volleyball, badminton, tennis, and chess.

 The school won the rugby Medallion Shield in 2001 and 2011, and the 2nd XV cup in 2009, beating Royal School, Armagh 14–12.
-Notable former players include David Erskine, a former senior Ireland international lock, and current Ulster and Ireland centre Darren Cave.
+Notable former players include David Erskine, a former senior Ireland international lock and current Ulster and Ireland centre Darren Cave.